thadanibhavika6-create/Moduler-Packager/README.md

 4. Push to your branch and open a Pull Request

 Ideas like new math operations, additional random generators, better error handling, or UI/UX polish are all appreciated.

 ---

-## 📄 License

-This project is open-source and free to use, modify, and distribute under the **MIT License**.

----